philanderson888/course-notes/Cyber/cyber-glossary (1).md

 - behaviour - known patterns + TTP inferences about possible behaviour

 - heuristic - zero day

-## Bastion Host

-A jump box which gives access to secure computers via SSH or other mechanism

 ## Certifications In Cyber